yeputons/DbFall2013/README.md

 Usage
 =====

-By default, HashTrieStorage is enabled.
-It should require O(1) memory regardless of DB size.
-However, it does not support DBs files larger than 2GB.
+Three options of running JAR is available:
+1. 'client'.
+Simple console client.
+By default, it accesses distributed database based on configuration specified in 'sharding.yaml'.
+2. 'node'.
+Starts one sharding node.
+Requires path to storage file, bind IP (for example, 127.0.0.1) and port as its parameters
+3. 'all_nodes'.
+Starts locally all nodes for configuration specified in sharding.yaml (in different threads of one process).

-If you are not satisfied somewhy, you can enable LogFileEngine or InMemoryENgine instead.
+If you are not satisfied somewhy, you can enable HashTrieStorage, LogFileEngine or InMemoryEngine in client instead.
 To do this, edit ConsoleClient.java and just re-evaluate all steps from the 'installation' section.

+For example, type these commands to test sharding: java -jar target/net.yeputons.cscenter.dbfall2013-1.0-SNAPSHOT.jar all_nodes java -jar target/net.yeputons.cscenter.dbfall2013-1.0-SNAPSHOT.jar client

+## Sharding configuration

+## Sharding protocol
+Protocol is pretty straightforward - client initiates connection to a shard and sends commands, while shards sends replies.

+Command is a three-byte string ('clr', 'siz', 'del', 'put', 'get').
+Then its arguments follow, with arrays represented as 32-bit integer length (in bytes, high byte first) and its content then.

+Each command returns two-byte string ('ok' or 'no') representing result of execution. 'no' is followed by an array (encoded as above), specifying human-readable error message (in ASCII).

+1. 'clr' - no arguments
+2. 'siz' - no arguments
+3. 'del' - key follows
+4. 'put' - key and value follows
+5. 'get' - key follows.
+Returns either array with length=-1 and no elements, if no such element is presented or element's value as array otherwise.

+## Storage engines

 No engine supports null keys of values.
 All of them implements Map<ByteBuffer, ByteBuffer>

-'clear' operation is implemented by removing storage file.
 All stored numbers are 32-bit signed integers, high byte first.

+### Router

+It's a fake engine, which provides access to sharding cluster.
+Please note, that its 'remove' and 'put' return null instead of old value of the corresponding key.

 ### InMemoryEngine